 7. Recognize your volunteers and their accomplishments

 Always give your volunteers recognition amongst your members.
-Never ever assume a volunteer knows you appreciate their hard work for the association.
+Never assume a volunteer knows you appreciate their hard work.

 TECH TIP: Use Nimble Create to generate personalized content and thank your volunteers.
 You can apply easy-to-use templates and automate the thank you email process, saving you time and showing you care about your volunteers.

-Discover key components of the volunteer journey and learn how to boost your association’s missions and goals – read the guide, How to Recruit More Members at Your Association.
+Discover key components of the volunteer journey and learn how to boost your mission and goals when you read our free guide: How to recruit more volunteers at your association.